 The Kayme is one of the few car covers that features a zippered door access panel.
-It’s actually a pretty neat idea (providing you can get your head around a zip being that close to the paintwork).
+It’s actually a pretty neat idea (as long as you can get your head around a zip being that close to the paintwork).

-A comprehensive range of sizes should mean that finding the right fit won’t be an issue, and it has a number of neat features that all help to make this car cover a truly great buy.
-I really like the reflective striping on the cover – it’s great if the car is left in a really dark place – it helps to identify it from far away.
+A comprehensive range of sizes should mean that finding the right fit won’t be an issue.
+It has a number of neat features that all help to make this car cover a truly great buy.
+I really like the reflective striping on the cover.
+It’s great if the car is left in a really dark place.
+And it helps to identify it from far away.

-It also features mirror pockets, and there’s no need to worry about folding the mirrors in each time you cover it over, it’s a small detail, but one that I like.
-Finally, this Kayme cover is equipped with security straps at the front and rear, and elasticated hems front and back – providing you get the size right, then this will fit your car extremely well.
+It also features mirror pockets.
+So, there’s no need to worry about folding the mirrors in each time you cover it over.
+It’s a small detail, but one that I like.
+Finally, this Kayme cover is equipped with security straps at the front and rear, and elasticated hems front and back.
+If you get the size right, this will fit your car extremely well.

-Of course it’s water/dust/snow-proof, and the four layers of material should help to keep everything out – 2 layers of PE for guaranteed waterproofing, a layer of aluminumized fabric to reflect the sun and some regular cotton to make it scratch free.
+Of course, it’s water/dust/snow-proof.
+The four layers of material should help to keep everything out – 2 layers of PE for guaranteed waterproofing, a layer of aluminumized fabric to reflect the sun and some regular cotton to make it scratch-free.

 Titan Lightweight Car Cover

-Adjustable straps at the front and rear help to keep the cover attached in strong winds, as do the elasticated hems, and included in the kit is a 7 foot long cable and padlock which can be used to loop through the security loops for that extra bit of security – either in really high winds, or as a slight deterrent to thieves.
+Adjustable straps at the front and rear help to keep the cover attached in strong winds, as do the elasticated hems.
+Included in the kit is a 7-foot long cable and padlock which can be used to loop through the security loops for that extra bit of security.
+You’d want that in really high winds or as a slight deterrent to thieves.

 This is a great lightweight cover, if you’re looking for extreme weather-proofing, I’d look at something heavier duty.

 Budge Lite Car Cover